 4:00 PM – End of day

-4:00 PM – Leave Coquihalla toll booth for home
+4:00 PM – Depart Coquihalla Summit for home

 **Please be aware that our programs run regardless of weather conditions, unless we determine that it will affect the safety of participants and/or equipment.

 Participants may wish to stay in Hope on Friday and Saturday night, and enjoy our local restaurants, cafes, and movie theatre.
 A great selection of motels and B&Bs are available in the Hope area.
-Click HERE for details.
+Click HERE for the Hope Visitor Centre.

 Participants must get to Hope with their own vehicles and travel to the field locations with their own vehicles (carpooling is encouraged).
 Field locations are accessible via paved highways.

 - Lunch and high-energy snack food for Saturday and Sunday

 - Water (at least 1 litre per person) for each day

 - Skis or snowshoes for field activity (we can provide snowshoes if needed)